 Get in the Kitchen

 Who doesn’t love some homemade candy, fresh-baked cookies, or a delicious meal they didn’t have to prepare themselves?
 If you’re a good cook, whip up something tasty, or offer to come over and cook a meal for your recipient.
-Food gifts are especially good for the holiday season, when wrapped boxes of homemade cookies and candy, potluck dinner parties, and personalized goody baskets can make giving lots of gifts much more affordable.
+Food gifts are especially good for the holiday season, when wrapped boxes of homemade cookies and candy, potluck dinner parties, and personalized goody baskets or retro sweet hampers can make giving lots of gifts much more affordable.

 Give Your Time

 Even if you don’t have specialized skills to offer, you can still give your time.
 What does that mean?
 Offer to help with housework, yard work, child care, pet sitting, shopping, or something else that takes time but doesn’t require a high level of technical skill.
 A weekend or even just a night away from the kids can be the perfect gift for a busy married couple, as can an offer to do some deep cleaning, detail a car, help fix a leaky faucet or re-hang a broken shelf.
 Some options, such as dog-walking, pet-sitting, and child care, can be expensive to buy, and therefore are often appreciated as gifts.

 There’s no reason why a lack of money should stop you from giving great gifts for birthdays, holidays, and other occasions.
 With the right approach, you can easily earn a reputation as someone who gives thoughtful gifts every time.